 To succeed, you need properly trained workers who can follow defined procedures.
-On top of that, you also need a robust system that can help you automate the process and handle a high volume of work orders.
+You also need a robust system that can help you organize and automate the process of handling a high volume of work orders.

-The benefits of having a robust WO management system
+The benefits of having a robust WOM system

 CMMS can significantly streamline your work order management processes.
 However, the software itself is not a solution.
 It is a tool like any other — only as good as the person using it.